John-Rees/John-Rees-ds-class-prezi/README.md

 # ds-class-prezi
-Jupyter Notebook and source data used for NLM Data Science Open House preseantion on my Data Science Fundamental course capstone project.
+Jupyter Notebook and source data used from my Data Science Fundamental course capstone project used for 2021 NLM Data Science Open House presentation.